Things To Do In Whittier

 Take a trip back through time to explore Whittier’s fascinating history.

-Drive the Whittier Tunnel, North America’s longest highway tunnel that cuts through the base of a mountain (just get the schedule first, as the tunnel is one-way and trains use it, too).
+Drive the Anton Anderson Memorial Tunnel, North America’s longest highway tunnel that cuts through the base of a mountain.
+Be sure to check the schedule in advance.
+The tunnel is one-way and trains use it, too!

 Get a real flavor of remote Alaska by staying in public use cabins, some of which are set on lush islands.